-The review of country and cross-border risk by Risk Management & Compliance sector - Credit & Country Risk Management, is managed through a system of country and cross-border limits that relies on ratings by external rating agencies and gradings by internal country/business managers.
-The latter is based on various quantitative key indicators as well as qualitative factors relating to each country's economic, social and political circumstances.
+The limit setting process is based on ratings by external agencies and internal country gradings.
+The latter is based on updates by country managers and/or business development managers who may be familiar with the country to quantify the risks of countries monitored, together with an assessment of current events and developments for each country.
+This process enables us to incorporate various quantitative key indicators as well as qualitative factors relating to each country's economic, social and political situation.
 A composite score is then derived and applied to a standard in-house scale to obtain a numeric rating for the country.
-This numeric rating is used to determine the appropriate limits based on a risk scale that curtails limits to countries where the Group does not have a presence.
-The limit setting process also takes into account the size of the Bank's capital funds, the perceived economic strength and stability of the country of exposure, and the assessment of the Group's portfolio spread and risk appetite.
+This numeric rating is used to determine the appropriate country and cross-border limits based on a risk scale that curtails limits to countries where the Group does not have a presence.
+The limit setting process also takes into account the size of the Bank's capital funds, Group assets, the perceived economic strength and stability of the country of exposure and the assessment of the Group's portfolio spread and risk appetite.